EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 These dedicated plans have low latencies and are suitable for sustained high CPU and network use, making them ideal for business critical applications and production-ready uses cases with high workloads.
 Use these plans for high-traffic websites and applications, gaming servers, machine learning, and big data processing.

-It's time to take the next step and get your very own dedicated cloud instance to optimize your workload.

 ### Shared resources ###

 In our shared vCPU plans, you share the hardware resources with "neighbors", so your apps are affected by how much neighbors use the vCPU, which can mean changing response times.
 Shared resources have the best price-performance ratio.
 They are suitable for development and production environments with medium levels of traffic and network demand.
 Use these shared instance plans for websites and applications with medium levels of traffic and for production environments.

 ### GDPR-compliant ###

 All our cloud plans and other hosting offers are GDPR-compliant and comply with the strictest European data protection standards.
 This also applies to our locations in the USA and Singapore.
+You can find more details on data protection & cloud here.

 [Learn more about secure hosting](https://www.hetzner.com/european-cloud)